jorbDehmel/oak/README.md

 ## Translation Units

 Unlike the `C` family of languages, `Oak` has a built-in build system.
-No `makefiles` or command-line flags are necessary (or, indeed, allowed).
+No `makefiles` or command-line flags are necessary (or, for the latter, allowed).

 For instance, to compile a file using `SDL2` in `C++`, you would need to say something like `clang++ foobar.cpp -I/usr/include/SDL2 -D_REENTRANT -L/usr/lib -lSDL2`.
 With proper library construction, the corresponding `Oak` command can be simply `acorn foobar.oak`.